SaswatPadhi/saswatpadhi.github.io/_blogposts/2022-11_librem-wifi-led-in-qubes/index.md

 title: 'Librem LED Triggers in Qubes'
 tagline: 'Accessing Librem 14''s LEDs from within Qubes VMs'
+description: '
+In this post I describe a simple RPC and Qrexec policy for Qubes OS to control the LEDs on the Librem 14 laptop from the DomU.
+I also show an example of triggering the WiFi LED when sys-net connects to WiFi.
+'

 categories: [ 'hw/librem', 'sw/qubes' ]
 ---